Toolkit: Preparing for work

 Apprenticeship Boost is a payment to help employers keep and take on new apprentices.
 The payment is made directly to employers.
 Apprenticeship Boost will run until the end of December 2024.

 2. Finding workplace training

-Some young people can be hired as trainees.
-They study the qualifications for the career while they’re working.
+Some workplaces hire staff as trainees, so they study the qualifications for their career while they’re working.

 Usually the organisation they work for pays the study costs.
 An example of this is medical laboratory technician.

 Young people apply for these trainee positions in the same way as for any job.

 - create a CV using our CV builder

 Here are some ways you can help your young person find a job.